smitpi/PSToolKit/docs/docs/Write-Message.md

 ```

 ### -MessageColor
-The Color of the corresponding message in the array.
+The Colour of the corresponding message in the array.

 ```yaml
 Type: String[]